ladhenrytom/ladhenrytom/README.md

 - 👋 Hi, I’m Oluwatomiwa Oladele
-- 👀 I’m a web developer
-- 🌱 I’m also learning to be a software developer
+- 👀 I’m a software engineer
-- 💞️ I’m looking to collaborate on JavaScript/React projects
 - 📫 How to reach me ...Tomiwasemilore@gmail.com

 <!---